Riemst/NS-Scripts/README.md

 ***_S4 Flag+banner.xcf***

-Design your full card in this area.
+Design your full card in this file.
 There are some layers that show you the flag area and the banner area.
 Whatever you assemble, when happy create a new 'layer from visible'.

 ***_S4 Flag.xcf***